APOBEC: Function

 A mechanism of generating protein diversity is mRNA editing.
-Members of this family are C-to-U editing enzymes.
-The N-terminal domain of APOBEC like proteins is the catalytic domain, while the C-terminal domain is a pseudocatalytic domain.
+The APOBEC family of proteins perform mRNA modifications by deaminating cytidine bases to uracil.
+The N-terminal domain of APOBEC-like proteins is the catalytic domain, while the C-terminal domain is a pseudocatalytic domain.
 More specifically, the catalytic domain is a zinc dependent cytidine deaminase domain and is essential for cytidine deamination.
-RNA editing by APOBEC-1 requires homodimerisation and this complex interacts with RNA binding proteins to form the editosome.
+The positively charged zinc ion in the catalytic domain attracts to the partial-negative charge of RNA.